 The Beast hasn’t died.
 The Horde is shown talking to each other in front of a mirror.
 They mention that the shotgun shells haven’t gone through.
 That they are what they believe they are.
 The Beast personality has been capable of physically altering Kevin’s body to resist the shotgun shells.
 The remaining personalities are not present anymore.
 The Horde join forces with the Beast.

 The film ends with the scene at the diner and David Dunn.
-Like I said, this is nicely set up for a movie which will have David vs The Beast.
+What does the ending of split mean?
+As I said, this is nicely set up for a movie which will have David vs The Beast.
 We can only hope.
-Mr. Glass it is called.
+Mr. Glass, it is called.